“An Act of Care": A Conversation with Juan Felipe Miranda Medina

 MIRE: How has colonialism’s legacy in zapateo informed your movement and teaching practice?

 While the knowledge our ancestors hold is pivotal, we should not keep our ancestors’ dances frozen in time.
 For instance, zapateo (a predominantly “male” dance) is beginning to have more female performers.
 That’s wonderful and needs to be part of the decolonizationist agenda.
 Decolonization doesn’t mean returning to other oppressive power structures.
 We need to actively advance the craft by decentering the people who have held power for so long.
 As a term, “decolonization” is insufficient because it sounds as if we are trying to remove colonization which is impossible.
-However, if we define it as an act of empathy and the pursuit of restorative justice, then we have a path forward.
+However, if we define it as an act of empathy and the pursuit of justice, then we have a path forward.

 MIRE: While decolonization resonates with many people in the United States, I don’t know that the term has a clear direction.
 As you allude to, decolonization involves the liberation of spaces through challenging dominant power structures but when we consider the consequences of systemic erasure, how do we return to a place we might have never known?
 How do we go back to something from our ancestry in an authentic way without idealizing a version of it that is a farce or lacks nuance?